barawn/pueo-daq/README.md

   (bridge timeout). ``eCommandReset`` will toggle the system reset.
   The TURF also does this at reboot but for some reason sometimes this still doesn't work.

+* The complete trigger path from the SURF -> TURF should train correctly after fixing CIN inversion.

 ### Triggers with R0.3